-WordPress is very widely used around the world and there is a huge amount of contextual information available from WordPress itself as outlined here, from open forums, and even from good old google.
+WordPress is very widely used around the world and there is a huge amount of contextual information available from WordPress itself as outlined here, from open forums, and even from Google.

-15 This link takes you to a page on the SiteWorks website where you will find this document.
+&lt;sup>15 This link takes you to a page on the SiteWorks website where you will find this information.
 See also Appendix A

-16 As above
+&lt;sup>16 As above